 TrueCar aggregates data from dealerships, loans, dealer marketing materials, registration information, and insurance data to calculate a fair price based on what other people have paid for similar vehicles.

 After you find the car you want, TrueCar gives you a price certificate guaranteeing a fixed price at a participating dealership.
 This price also includes the destination fee and regional advertising fee.
 Sound too good to be true?
 Yeah, there’s a catch.
 Or two.

-While TrueCar is completely legitimate and not a scam, it does have a few caveats.
+The dealerships that work with TrueCar do have to honor the certificates, but the process does have a few caveats.
 First, the price they give you might not actually be the best deal.
 TrueCar does not provide any additional savings beyond what the dealership would offer, they simply take the haggling aspect out of the equation.
 Second, it is not as simple as printing the price certificate.
 You will have to enter personal information, which means that you will likely get calls and emails even after you have concluded your purchase.

 Third, and probably the biggest and most important caveat to be aware of, the price certificate does not guarantee that the car will be available when you go to the dealership to purchase it.
 While a participating dealership is required to honor the price certificate, it is not a reservation service.
 You are not technically buying the vehicle from TrueCar, they are more of a middleman.
 So, bottom line, the dealership is not required to hold the car for you.

 Because TrueCar doesn’t charge you a fee to use the service, it’s reasonable to wonder how it makes any money.
 It charges participating dealerships a fee for any vehicle sold through TrueCar, which is the primary way it makes money.
 The company also makes money through ads, consulting work, and data.